Propagation of chaos, Wasserstein gradient flows and toric Kahler-Einstein metrics

 Let $P$ be a convex body in $\R^{n}$ containing zero in its interior and denote by $P_{\Z}$ the lattice points in $P,$ i.e. the intersection of the convex body $P$ with the integer lattice $\Z^{n}.$ We fix an auxiliary ordering $p_{1},...,p_{N}$ of the $N$ elements of $P_{\Z}.$ Given a configuration $(x_{1},...,x_{N})$ of $N$ points on $X$ we denote by $\mbox{Per}(x_{1},...,x_{N})$ the number defined as the permanent of the rank $N$ matrix with entries $A_{ij}:=e^{x_{i}\cdot p_{j}}:$

 where $S_{N}$ denotes the symmetric group on $N$ letters.
-This defines a symmetric function on $\R^{nN}$ which is canonically attached to $P$ (i.e. it is independent of the choice of ordering of $P_{\Z}).$ We will consider the large $N$ limit which appears when $P$ is replaced by the sequence $kP$ of scaled convex bodies, for any positive integer $k.$ In particular, $N$ depends on $k$ as
+This defines a symmetric function on $\R^{nN}$ which is canonically attached to $P$ (i.e. it is independent of the choice of ordering of $P_{\Z}).$\footnote{In many body quantum mechanics $\mbox{Per}(x_{1},...,x_{N})$ appears as the $N-$particle wave function for a bosonic system of $N$ particles represented by the $N$ wave functions $e^{x\cdot p_{j}},$ i.e. $N$ planar waves with imaginary momenta proportional to $p_{j}.$ } We will consider the large $N$ limit which appears when $P$ is replaced by the sequence $kP$ of scaled convex bodies, for any positive integer $k.$ In particular, $N$ depends on $k$ as

 where $V(P)$ denotes the Euclidean volume of $P.$ In this setting the interaction energy is defined by

 To simplify the notation we will often drop the explicit dependence of $N$ on $k.$

 By the results in \cite{b} the assumptions in Theorem \ref{thm:dynamic intro} hold with